sbt/sbt-native-packager/src/sphinx/archetypes/java_server/my-first-project.rst

   docker:publish

-Next, let's look at how to :doc:`Add configuration files <AddingConfiguration>` to use with our script.
+Next, let's look at how to :doc:`customize a java server application <customize>`.